Davidyz/VectorCode/src/vectorcode/database/README.md

 > and [the `ChromaDB0Connector`](./chroma0.py) implementations as reference designs of
 > a new database connector.

-In the following sections, I'll use _database_ to refer to the actual database (chromadb, pgvector, etc.) that holds the data and performs the CRUD operations, and _connector_ to refer to our compatibility layer (child classes of `vectorcode.database.base.DatabaseConnectorBase`).
+In the following sections, I'll use the term _database_ to refer to the actual database backends (chromadb, pgvector, etc.) that holds the data and performs the CRUD operations, and the term _connector_ to refer to our compatibility layer (child classes of `vectorcode.database.base.DatabaseConnectorBase`).

 ## Connector Configuration